dober-man/secure-k8s-gw-ce/README.md

 ## Service Account Token Timeout Considerations.
 By default k8s will generate tokens that have a max-life of 1 hour which should be enough to get through the end of this lab.
 If you are setting this lab up to persist more than 1 hour you may want a lengthier token timeout.
 You can adjust this default behavior by modifying the kube-apiserver manifest.

 The set-token-timeout-util.sh script in the utils folder of this repo can do this for you.
 To use the script, download it to your $HOME directory and give it permissions to execute (chmod +x set-token-timeout-util.sh)

 The script will ask how many days you would like the max token timeout to be.
 You are not generating a token yet....just configuring the mainfest to allow for lengthier token expiration dates for future tokens.
 In the next step when you run the xc-config-k8s.sh script, a token will be generated for you and this will ultimately be part of the authentication that is contained in the kubeconfig file used between the CE and the kube-apiserver for Service Discovery.

 This token should be rotated periodically.
-If you do choose the 1hr and it times out, you can run the remove-k8s-xc-config.sh script  in the utils folder of this repo from the $HOME directory and re-run the xc-k8s-setup.sh as shown below:
+If you do choose the 1 hour and it times out, you can run the remove-k8s-xc-config.sh script in the utils folder of this repo from the $HOME directory and re-run the xc-k8s-setup.sh as shown below:

 ## Setup K8s for Service Discovery from XC-CE
 1. Copy xc-k8s-setup.sh script into $HOME directory.